jbalcomb/ReMoM/doc/MoM-MovePathMap.md

     then, if MvMd_2_Mntnr overlays movement_mode_cost_maps[3] onto movepath_cost_map

+## Update_MovePathMap()

+...
+...
+...

+iter UNITS
+iter LAIRS
+iter CITIES

+Units:
+    if same plane and not dead

+Lairs:
+    set impassible, except dst

+Cities:
+    set impassible, except dst

+¿ logic of two tests for ocean map square ?
+(1)
+    in owner_idx == player_idx
+    the Unit is a Trooper
+    and the destination map square is the Ocean terrain type (2)
+    still in owner_idx == player_idx
+    Unit is or is not on the source map square if nay
+            gets count at Unit's map square
+                checks if the moving Troops could fit on the Unit's map square if nay
+                        sets impassible
+                    if yay
+                        checks if ocean map square
+                            if yay

+        if yay
+            sets count to 0
+                checks if the moving Troops could fit on the Unit's map square if nay, sets impassible

+so,
+    if it doens't fit, set impassible & done if it fits and it isn't not ocean, do nothing & done if it fits and it is ocean, check if there's enough carry capacity and if not set impassible & done but,
+    we already branched off and tested if the Unit is a Trooper and the Map Square is Ocean

+...
+Unit is or is not a member

+if yay
+ 0 +  9 <= 9
+if nay
+dn + sn <= 9

 ## movement_mode_cost_maps
 6 * 60 * 40
 movement point cost for each movement mode for the world map